Continued success at your service

 Treasurer

-Yvonne Go began her career at Bank of the Orient in 1985 where she had oversight responsibilities for
+Yvonne Go began her career at Bank of the Orient in 1985 where she had oversight responsibilities for Preferred Banking, marketing, business development, human resources, branch operations, community development and corporate philanthropy.
+In addition, she also served on the Bank’s Executive Committee, Director and Management Loan Committee, and Asset and Liability Committee.

-current role, Yvonne serves as Director at Orient Bancorporation and Bank of the Orient, where she
+In her current role, Yvonne serves as Director at Orient Bancorporation and Bank of the Orient, where she steers corporate planning, human capital management, enterprise risk management and growth strategies for Bank of the Orient and its subsidiaries.

-Board Director for the Hong Kong Association of Northern California and is the Treasurer and Board
+An active member of the community, she serves as Board Director for the Hong Kong Association of Northern California and is the Treasurer and Board Director for the San Francisco Filipino American Chamber of Commerce.

-Regent at Saint Ignatius College Preparatory, San Francisco where she was a member of the
+Yvonne was also a former Regent at Saint Ignatius College Preparatory, San Francisco where she was a member of the Development Committee.

-Ben Menor
+Ben Menor Jr

 Community Developer, Consultant, Trainer, Producer, and Author.

 In business and community, Ben Menor, Jr. is best known as a master planner and community builder.
 Menor’s 40-plus years of programs, projects, and infrastructure development reflects his diversity of knowledge, experiences, and relationship-building skills.
-Everyone who has been trained or mentored by “Manong Ben” or “Uncle Ben” understands the responsibility of carrying forward, to the next generation, a rich legacy of consciousness-building and cross-cultural heritage.
-Mr. Menor’s platform on Community Development is based on “an intergenerational and intercultural approach to building environments that maximize human potential.”
+Everyone who has been trained or mentored by “Manong Ben” or “Uncle Ben” understands the responsibility of carrying forward, to the next generation, a rich legacy of consciousness-building and crosscultural heritage.
+Mr. Menor’s platform on Community Development is based on “an intergenerational and intercultural approach to building environments that maximize human potential.

-Ben Menor, as a lecturer and author, continues to share his broad knowledge of business, media, economics, sociology, politics, and community development — from classrooms to board rooms.
+”Ben Menor, as a lecturer and author, continues to share his broad knowledge of business, media, economics, sociology, politics, and community development — from classrooms to board rooms.

 Ben’s past political experiences as a state commissioner in the Juvenile Justice Commission, California Governor’s Gang Prevention Task Force, television producer and host, Bureau Manager for print media, business consultant for multinational corporations, as well as his political consulting career in the Philippines and the USA, blend harmoniously with his continuing role as an educator and advisor since 1975 to high schools and college student organizations with their Pilipino Culture Night (PCN).
-As a trainer in organizational development, his KISS (Keep It Simple & Sharp) Leadership Boot Camps have elicited comments that range from “I now understand what ‘Point of Order’ means” to “Our lives are forever changed!”
+As a trainer in organizational development, his KISS (Keep It Simple & Sharp) Leadership Boot Camps have elicited comments that range from “I now understand what ‘Point of Order’ means” to “Our lives are forever changed!

-Ben Menor believes that “entrepreneurship without borders” can successfully bridge the complex rivers of change in today’s uncertain economy.
+”Ben Menor believes that “entrepreneurship without borders” can successfully bridge the complex rivers of change in today’s uncertain economy.
 Business endeavors, ranging from new technologies to health and wellness projects, are combined with responsibilities and advisory capacities in community-based organizations such as, to name a few, SVAPADC, FPACC, SFFACC, FACCSV, 4C’s, Rotary Club of Daly City & Colma, SF Unified Lions Club and SJ Maharlika Lions Club, Coalition 2001: Celebration of Unity in Diversity, NaFFAA, FANHS, and FACCGN.
+Ben Menor has received numerous citations for his work with diverse communities including the Dr. Martin Luther King, Jr. Association of Santa Clara County, Inc., League of United Latin American Citizens, Asian American Community Involvement, Inc., Human Relations Commission of Santa Clara County, KQED “Local Asian Pacific American Community Hero Award,” and Federal Bureau of Investigation.
+Numerous recognitions from Filipino organizations throughout the United States.

 Menor has worked for companies and institutions that reflect his business and professional acumen: Federation of Philippine American Chambers of Commerce, 2008-Present, Vistaland Corporation, 2015-June 2016, ACE Corporation, 2015, Ayala Corporations, 2010-2015, FilAm SODC, 1993-2004.
 Pertinent additional employment information: KTSF Ch 26, 1985-1989; Philippine News, 1983-85 and MV-LAUSD, 1975-1983.

-Ben Menor, Jr. graduated from the University of California, Santa Cruz and received his Bachelor of Arts Degree in Community Studies and Communication, with Honors, 1974 and a Secondary Teaching Credential at the same
+Ben Menor, Jr. graduated from the University of California, Santa Cruz and received his Bachelor of Arts Degree in Community Studies and Communication, with Honors, 1974 and a Secondary Teaching Credential at the same university, 1976.

 Cris Ibarra

 Cris is a licensed California lawyer who has been practicing in San Francisco since 1982, handling civil litigation, family, probate, immigration, disability, business and international transactions.
-He works with a diverse group of professionals across the United States, Canada, the Philippines and other parts of southeast Asia on migration, infrastructure development, technology, tourism, health care and education.
+He works with a diverse group of professionals across the United States, Canada, the Philippines and other parts of southeast Asia on migration, infrastructure development, technology, tourism, health care and education

 Cris spent ten years at Xavier School, Metro Manila, before graduating G. Washington High School in San Francisco.
 He started at San Francisco State University and graduated University of California, Berkeley in Asian American Studies and Conservation of Natural Resources, after which he obtained a juris doctor from the University of California Hastings College of the Law in San Francisco.
 He was a Howard University R.H.
-Smith Community Law Fellow doing economic development projects in Northern California, and later began advising government, non-government organizations and capital companies on emerging market issues.
+Smith Community Law Fellow doing economic development projects in Northern California, and later began advising government, nongovernment organizations and capital companies on emerging market issues.
 He was a State Bar of California commissioner on judicial neutral evaluation.

 Cris is a senior fellow with the Council Exchange Board of Trade in Washington, D.C., and Virginia (and of the National Minority Technology Council), assisting with policy development for diverse American communities and social equity projects.
 Cris manages a California benefit corporation.
 He is business advisor for a handful of non-profit organizations on culture, basic health care and education for poor children.